-Earlier this year, I was feeling groggy from Cyclobenzaprine and Naproxen that I’d taken to treat my neck spasm.
-The muscle-relaxant and anti-inflammatory pills often helped, but for the drowsiness that accompanied them.
-Although my wife had suggested that I avoid grocery shopping, fearing the weariness might get too overwhelming, I followed on with my decision for there won’t be time rest of the week.
-I knew I’d be somnolent only if my body went on inactive mode, having learned how I responded after taking those pills previously.
-So, for the entire duration – to the grocery store, shopping, and pushing the cart back to the train station – I was super active.
+In July last year, I was feeling groggy from Cyclobenzaprine and Naproxen that I’d taken to treat my neck spasm.
+The muscle-relaxant and anti-inflammatory pills often helped except for the drowsiness that accompanied them.
+Although my wife had suggested that I avoid grocery shopping fearing the weariness might get too overwhelming, I followed on with my decision for there would not be time the rest of the week.
+I knew I’d be somnolent only if my body went into inactive mode.
+So, I was alert for the entire duration: the train ride to the store, grocery shopping, then back to the station with the cart.

-I’d found a seat near the door – with my cart full of grocery in front of me – when the Path train left Journal Square.
-Two of the dozen Mexican tomatoes in a plastic bag that I’d kept right at the top peeped out at me.
-My destination was Newport with Grove Street, the only station, in between; the total travel time not exceeding ten minutes.
-Though my eyes were involuntarily closed from the drowsiness, I heard both sounds of door slamming shut and footsteps of people as they moved between train cars, the crispy sound when an old man flipped the pages of his book, the constant clickety-clack of the train wheels.
-I coughed softly a few times, I was aware.
+I’d found a seat near the door when the train left the Square station.
+My destination was Port Station with Grove in between.
+The total travel time wouldn’t exceed ten minutes.
+Though my eyes were shutting from the drowsiness, I heard the sounds of the door slamming shut, footsteps of people as they moved between train cars, when an old man flipped the pages of his book, and the constant clickety-clack of the train wheels.
+I was aware that I coughed softly a few times.

-Though I was too dozy to cover my mouth, I was certain that my mouth wasn’t open when coughing.
+Though I was too dozy to cover my mouth, I was certain that my mouth wasn’t open while coughing.
 (Wish I was alert enough to use my hands.)

-At Grove Street station, a group of people boarded the train, followed by a middle-aged man.
-The train wasn’t crowded, but all of the seats were taken; the man was left standing.
+At the Grove station, a group of people boarded the train, followed by a middle-aged man.
+The train wasn’t crowded, but all of the seats were taken, and the man was left standing.
 He was wearing a green shirt and black trousers.
-I closed my eyes; let out a couple soft coughs, my mouth still closed.
+I closed my eyes and let out a couple of soft coughs, my mouth still closed.
 Within seconds, I heard a sound barreling toward me from my right where the man was standing.
 “This is sick.
 You should cover your mouth when coughing.”

-None of the people who were sitting across from me uttered a word, which sort of vindicated me because they had the visual that my mouth wasn’t open.
-I politely told him again that my mouth was closed throughout.
+None of the people who were sitting across from me uttered a word, which sort of vindicated me because they could see that my mouth wasn’t open.
+I told him again that my mouth was closed throughout.

-He said, “I’m so sick myself – don’t want any sickness from you.”
+He said, “I’m so sick myself and don’t want any sickness from you.”